BruttherJOE/BruttherJOE/README.md

 ## I'm currently in my last year in SUTD!

 - ⚡ Fun fact: I love doing calligraphy and I sometimes draw
-- 👯 I am a developer and want to collaborate on robotics projects
+- 👯 I do robotics projects as a hobby and would love to collaborate

 ### Connect with me :
 [<img src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" width="60px">](https://www.linkedin.com/in/lim-yi-shen-144383134/)‏‏‎ ‎ ‏‏‎ ‎